Tom Rivett-Carnac: Career

-Rivett-Carnac is the co-host of the podcast Outrage and Optimism and co-author of the bestselling book The Future we Choose:The Stubborn Optimist’s Guide to the Climate Crisis: His TED Talk has been viewed 3 million times.
+Rivett-Carnac is the co-host of the podcast Outrage and Optimism and co-author of the bestselling book The Future we Choose: The Stubborn Optimist's Guide to the Climate Crisis.

+His TED Talk has been viewed 3 million times.

-During the global lockdown of 2020, Rivett-Carnac wrote a children’s book called When We All Stopped, illustrated by his sister, Bee Rivett-Carnac.
+During the global lockdown of 2020, Rivett-Carnac wrote a children's book called When We All Stopped, illustrated by his sister, Bee Rivett-Carnac.
 Ted-Ed made the book into an animation, voiced by Jane Goodall, which has since been viewed more than 1.3 million times.

 Rivett-Carnac was awarded an Honorary PhD from Knox College, Illinois in 2021.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to tackling climate change.

 Personal life

-Rivett-Carnac married Natasha Walter of Minneapolis, Minnesota, USA, in August 2007.
-They have two children; Zoe (2011) and Arthur (2013).
+Rivett-Carnac married Natasha Walter of Minneapolis, Minnesota, in August 2007.
+They have two children.
 They divide their time between Devon and London.